Joint Checking Accounts

 Monitor your finances closely when you open a joint checking account

 Since you both have equal access to your joint checking account, be sure to keep good track of your balance and hold each other accountable for spending.
 Typically, you may share one checkbook but carry your own debit cards.
 You also have the option of sharing online banking.
 As you each make payments from the account, pay attention so you know how much you have left.
-This will help you avoid overdrafts or declines of your card.
 This can be easily done by having low balance alerts or transaction confirmations sent to your mobile phone or email.